Jimmy Breslin, larger-than-life New York newspaperman, dies

 "You can get some work, some jobs that will bore you until you're dead," he said.
 "So you better look for something that's got a little tingle to it."

---CNN's Anne Woolsey contributed to this report.
+--CNN's Evan Simko-Bednarski and Anne Woolsey contributed to this report.